 ⚠️Confirmed: Internet shutdown across much of #Somalia as parliament votes to remove Prime Minister Hassan Ali Khaire over lack of democratic elections; real-time metrics show connectivity below ~30% of ordinary levels with high impact to #Mogadishu

 — NetBlocks.org (@netblocks) July 26, 2020

 The internet outage began the morning after Somalia’s parliament removed prime minister Hassan Ali Khaire from his post in a vote of no confidence on Saturday.
-170 of 178 MPs backed the motion against Khaire citing a failure to deliver electoral reforms and tighten security.
+170 of 178 MPs backed the motion against Khaire, citing a failure to deliver electoral reforms and tighten security.

 Real-time metrics showed national connectivity levels at just 30% of ordinary levels during the incident, with most impact observed in capital city Mogadishu.
-Journalists noted that the cuts impeded coverage of the political reaction to Saturday’s events.
+Journalists noted that the cuts impeded coverage of the political and public reaction to Saturday’s events.